 - If you do not qualify for a 4-hour course, you may be eligible to attend an 8-hour course.
 The 8-hour course is only available to you once in your lifetime and you do not hold a Commercial Drivers License (CDL) and were not charged with a Toll Violation or Red Light Violation issued by a camera.
 You should only register for the 8-hour if you do not qualify for the 4-hour course.
 Be aware, once you elect the 8-hour course it becomes mandatory and you are required to complete this 8-hour course.

 - If you do not remember the last time you elected traffic school, you can check with the traffic school that you last attended or order a copy of your driving record.
-Your driving record will not provide you the date you last attended school, but may provide you with a list of the tickets in which you received a withhold of adjudication.
+Your driving record will not provide you the date you last attended school, but may provide you with a list of the citations in which you received a withhold of adjudication.

 - You may obtain a copy of your driving record by visiting Traffic FAQs.